heshamsakr/EasyParkPlus-Refactor/README.md

 In accordance with Quantic School's academic integrity policy, we disclose the following AI tool usage in this project:

-### Mihai Chindriș (DDD Lead)
-**Tools used**:
+### Overview of AI Tools Employed

+The EasyParkPlus-Refactor project leveraged AI tools as enhancement and organizational assistants during the development and documentation phases.
+These tools were used to support team collaboration, organize complex documentation, and clarify business requirements—not to replace original engineering analysis and decision-making.

+### Tools Used
-- **ChatGPT (OpenAI)**: Used to simulate conversations with "Michael, Technical Manager" (as specified in project requirements) to gather business requirements and clarify technical details for the Domain-Driven Design phase
+- **ChatGPT (OpenAI)**: Used to simulate conversations with "Michael, Technical Manager" (as specified in project requirements) to gather business requirements and clarify technical details during the Domain-Driven Design discovery phase
-- **OpenCode Terminal (opencode.ai)**: Used as a development assistant to organize DDD documentation, structure bounded contexts, and format domain models based on the gathered requirements
+- **OpenCode Terminal (opencode.ai)**: Used as a development assistant to organize project structure, format documentation, and ensure consistency across bounded contexts and domain models

-**Scope**:
-- ChatGPT was used to ask 15 technical and business questions (Round 1) and draft 10 architecture questions (Round 2) to understand system requirements
-- OpenCode was used to structure the DDD analysis, organize documentation files, and ensure consistency across bounded contexts and domain models
-- **All domain modeling decisions, bounded context identification, and architectural analysis represent original thought** based on project context and Michael's answers
-- AI tools served as **enhancement tools for organization and formatting**, not as replacement for original analysis

-**What was NOT AI-generated**:
+### Scope of AI Tool Usage

+**Applied to**:
+- Requirement elicitation conversations (15 technical questions + 10 architecture questions)
+- Documentation organization and formatting across DDD artifacts
+- Code refactoring assistance and pattern implementation guidance
+- README and documentation structure planning

+**NOT Applied to** (All Original Work):
 - Strategic decisions on bounded context boundaries
 - Identification of aggregates and their relationships
-- Business rules and domain events
+- Business rules and domain event specifications
-- Integration patterns between contexts
+- Integration patterns between bounded contexts
-- MVP phasing strategy
+- MVP phasing strategy and roadmap

-### Ha Vu (Code Implementation Lead)
-**Tools used**: [To be documented by Ha Vu]

-### Hesham Sakr (Architectural Lead)
-**Tools used**: [To be documented by Hesham]
+- Design pattern selection and implementation decisions
+- Anti-pattern identification and severity assessment
+- UML diagram design and architectural decisions
+- Microservices architecture design

+### Quality Assurance

+All AI-generated content, suggestions, and organizational aids have been:
+1. **Reviewed and validated** against project requirements and specifications
-**Note**: All AI-generated content has been reviewed, validated, and adapted to fit the specific requirements of the EasyParkPlus system.
-The team takes full responsibility for the accuracy and appropriateness of all submissions.
+2. **Adapted and modified** to fit the specific context of EasyParkPlus
+3. **Integrated** with team's original analysis and engineering decisions
+4. **Verified** for accuracy and appropriateness for academic submission

+The team takes full responsibility for all deliverables and the accuracy of all technical content.
+AI tools enhanced productivity and organization but did not replace rigorous software engineering analysis and design thinking.
+For comprehensive AI usage disclosure, refer to `05_Final_Report/Hesham_Mihai_HaVu_Software Design_EasyParkPlus_Report_V1.0.pdf`.

 -----